AhmadYousif89/Store-Front-API/README.md

 - The database schema and and API route information are in the [REQUIREMENT.md](https://github.com/AhmadYousif89/Tech_Store/blob/main/REQUIREMENTS.md)

-### Usage
+### Getting started

-- To use our API properly please follow these steps :
+- To use the API properly please follow these steps :

   1. connect to the default postgres database as the server's root user postgres